 The man who reportedly told police negotiators he was a member of al-Qaeda had recently made visits to Pakistan and Afghanistan, where he was found in the Taliban heartland of Kandahar.

 He reportedly admitted the shootings in which three unarmed French soldiers were killed, as well as a rabbi and three small children at a Jewish school.
-Merah reportedly held one little girl, Myriam Monsonego, by her hair to shoot her in the head.
+Merah reportedly held, by her hair to shoot her in the head.